Minimax Confidence Intervals for the Sliced Wasserstein Distance: Simulation Study

 \section{Simulation Study}

 We perform a simulation study to illustrate the coverage and length of the confidence intervals described in Sections \ref{sec::cis} and \ref{sec::asymptotic}.
-All simulations were performed in Python 3.5 on a typical Linux machine with eight cores.
+All simulations were performed in Python 3.5 on a typical Linux machine with twelve cores.
 Implementations for all confidence intervals described in this paper, along with code for reproducing the following simulations, are publicly available\footnote{\url{https://github.com/tmanole/SW-inference}.}.

-\textbf{Comparison of Asymptotic and Finite Sample Confidence Intervals.} We compare the following confidence intervals: (i) The finite sample interval in equation \eqref{eq::MC_CI} (or \eqref{eq::one_dim_CI} in the one-dimensional case), based on the DKW inequality from Example \ref{ex::DKW}, (ii) The standard bootstrap confidence interval in equation \eqref{eq::bootstrap_CI}, and (iii) The hybrid interval in equation \eqref{eq::ci_hybrid}.
-We also implemented the finite-sample interval \eqref{eq::MC_CI} with respect to the relative VC inequality (Example \ref{ex::rel_VC}), however we rarely noticed an improvement over the DKW finite sample interval in practice.
+\paragraph{Comparison of Asymptotic and Finite-Sample Confidence Intervals.} We compare the following confidence intervals: (i) The finite-sample interval in equation \eqref{eq::MC_CI} (or \eqref{eq::one_dim_CI} in the one-dimensional case), based on the DKW inequality from Example \ref{ex::DKW}, (ii) The standard bootstrap confidence interval $C_{nm}^*$ in Section \ref{sec::bootstrap}, and (iii) The hybrid interval in equation \eqref{eq::ci_hybrid}.
+We also implemented the finite-sample interval \eqref{eq::MC_CI} with respect to the relative VC inequality (Example \ref{ex::rel_VC}), however we rarely noticed an improvement over the DKW finite-sample interval in practice.
 This is likely due to the sub-optimal constants in the relative VC inequality \eqref{eq::relVC}, unlike those in the DKW inequality of \cite{massart1990}, and consequently we do not consider this method in the present simulation study.

 We generate 100 samples of size $n=m= 600, 900, 1200$ and $1500$, from each of the pairs of distributions $(P,Q)$ described in Table~\ref{tab::models}.
 We choose the level $\alpha=.05$, the trimming constant $\delta=.1$ and the Monte Carlo sample size $N=500$, for which Assumption~\hyperref[assm::delta]{\textbf{A1($\delta;\alpha/N$)}} is met for the sample sizes under consideration.
-The number of bootstrap replications is set to $B=1,000$.
-The order of the Wasserstein distance $r$ is chosen to be 2.
+The number of bootstrap replications is set to $B=1,000$, and we set $r=2$ except where otherwise specified.
 The empirical coverage and average lengths of the three confidence intervals are reported in Figure \ref{fig::mods1_3} for Models 1-3, and in Figure \ref{fig::mods4_5} for Models 4-5.